Pickering Town F.C.: Jimmy Reid transformation

-The club underwent a great transformation with manager Jimmy Reid and his assistant Steve Brown in charge.
+The club underwent a transformation with manager Jimmy Reid and his assistant Steve Brown in charge.
 Reid was a former player with St Johnstone and York City and Brown a former "Pikes" player and coach at the Leeds United Academy.
 At the end of 2001–02 season Jimmy Reid left the club and Steve Brown took control.

-At the start of the 2002–03 season 5 first team regulars were lost for a variety of reasons which left the club struggling for much of the season.
-The hard work and dedication of Brown, his management team and the players was rewarded towards the end of the season as it all started to come together and with only 4 defeats in the last 15 league games the club finished the season in 13th position.
+At the start of the 2002–03 season, five first team regulars were lost for a variety of reasons which left the club struggling for much of the season.
+However, with only 4 defeats in the last 15 league games the club finished the season in 13th position.

 2003–04 season was an exciting one for the club as they were in the top half of the league table all season and for much of it, with games in hand, looked possible championship contenders.
-However, with a glut of fixtures, and possibly with the knowledge that promotion to the re-structured Northern Premier League was not an option due to ground grading, at the season's end the club were not able to capitalise and finished in a creditable 5th position.
+However, with a glut of fixtures, and possibly with the knowledge that promotion to the re-structured Northern Premier League was not an option due to ground grading, at the season's end the club were not able to capitalise and finished in 5th position.

 Early into the season 2004–05 owing to ever increasing business commitments Steve Brown stepped down as Manager to be replaced by ex-Ipswich Town and Newcastle United striker Alex Mathie, veteran of over 200 league games and 20 years as a professional.

-After much ground improvement work in recent years, including the erection of floodlights, a new 120 seater stand, covered standing accommodation and more recently an additional 100-seater stand behind the "scoreboard end" goal, the club now possess one of the best grounds in the league.
+The club has had much ground improvement work in recent years, including the erection of floodlights, a new 120 seater stand, covered standing accommodation and more recently an additional 100-seater stand behind the "scoreboard end" goal.